BenMaheu/NDAI/README.md

 - ❌**Fix**: if red flag alert on critical severity policies are present
 - 🧠 Incorporate rejected clause embeddings directly in the policy matcher
-- Add PDF Viewer to Streamlit for in-app document reading
+- 📂Add PDF Viewer to Streamlit for in-app document reading
-- Add PDF/report.json link to GCS storage
+- 🫙Add PDF/report.json link to GCS storage
+- 🧪Add unit tests
 - 🧬Add ontology graph knowledge for ontology driven RAG (e.g. If a clause mentions "GDPR", link to data privacy rules and check that should be retrieved in the policy matcher)
 - 📈Add evaluation metrics tracking (LLM accuracy over time) --> model drift etc...